aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/export-techniques/exporting-images-to-dxf-format/_index.md

 This step focuses on enhancing the visual appeal by hiding straight lines in your CAD drawings.

-## Step 3: Manipulations with Text
+## Step 3: manipulations with text

 ```csharp
 // Manipulations with text